What Does Car Insurance Cover During a Hurricane?

 - Do not drive a flood-damaged car — water in the engine, transmission, or electrical system can cause catastrophic further damage

-Understanding how different types of coverage interact is also key — for example, collision insurance won't cover hurricane damage, while comprehensive coverage is your primary protection.
+Understanding how different types of coverage interact is also key — for example, collision coverage won't cover hurricane damage, while comprehensive coverage is your primary protection.
 If flying debris broke your windshield during the storm, your glass coverage (if you have a full glass endorsement) may apply with no deductible.
+Hurricanes and hailstorms often go hand in hand — read more about hail damage and car insurance to make sure you're fully prepared.

 Frequently Asked Questions